Kenshusei program begins on January 7th, 2020. Interested applicants should apply now – see below for more information.

 All of the above requirements, and also

-- Train at least 14 class hours a week.
+- Train at least 11 class hours a week.
 In addition, training should include free practice and self study outside of class.
 Deshi also assist with the ACV youth program.

 - Cultivate a daily meditative practice.
 This could be zazen or any practice that resonates with you.